Installation

 Step 2 - Authenticate:

-Run `opentraces auth status` to check if already logged in.
+Run `opentraces auth whoami` to check if already logged in.

-If not authenticated, ask the user to run `opentraces login` themselves
+If not authenticated, ask the user to run `opentraces auth login` themselves

-they need a write-scope token: `opentraces login --token` with a
+If they are headless or on CI, use `opentraces auth login --token` with a

 Step 3 - Initialize: